 - Late or Non-Rent Payment Notice: 5 days (§ 55.1-1245(F)).

-- Notice of Non-Compliance: 30 days (§ 55.1-1245(A)).
+- Notice of Non-Compliance: 21 or 30 days (§ 55.1-1245(A)).

 - Lease Termination (Month-to-Month): 30 days (§ 55.1-1253(A)).

-How to Evict a Tenant in Virginia?
+How to Evict a Tenant in Virginia

 In Virginia, eviction lawsuits are governed by Title 8.01, Chapter 3, Article 13 of the Code of Virginia.

-Step 1: Deliver the Eviction Notice
+Step 1 – Deliver the Eviction Notice

 To start the eviction process, a Virginia landlord must give the tenant the appropriate notice, depending on the reason.

-Step 2: Wait for the Tenant to Act
+Step 2 – Wait for the Tenant to Act

 If the tenant fixes (“cures”) the problem (if given the option) or moves out within the required timeframe, then no further action is necessary.

-Step 3: File the Initial Court Documents
+Step 3 – File the Initial Court Documents

-Step 6: File a Writ of Possession
+Step 6 – Obtain a Writ of Eviction

-If the tenant doesn’t show up or the court rules in favor of the landlord, the landlord can then file a Writ of Possession and get help from the local sheriff to remove the tenant.
+If the tenant doesn’t show up or the court rules in favor of the landlord, the landlord can then file a Writ of Eviction and get help from the local sheriff to remove the tenant.

-Step 7: Evict the Tenant
+Step 7 – Evict the Tenant

 Related Court Forms